needle-mirror/com.unity.physics/Documentation~/getting_started.md

 ## More control over the Physics Step

-You can add a **Physics Step** to an object in the scene (just one object in the scene, say an empty object called Physics off the root you can set these values on).
+You can add a **Physics Step Authoring** to an object in the scene (just one object in the scene, say an empty object called Physics off the root you can set these values on).
 Don't forget to add the **Convert to Entity** on the object too.

 ![collider_cast](images/StepPhysics.png)